braze-inc/braze-docs/_docs/_api/api_key.md

 ## The App Identifier API Key

 The App Identifier API Key or `app_id` is a parameter associating activity with a specific app in your app group.
 It designates which app within the app group you are interacting with.
-You will find that you will have an `app_id` for your iOS app, an `app_id` for your android app, and an `app_id` for your web integration.
+For example, you will find that you will have an `app_id` for your iOS app, an `app_id` for your android app, and an `app_id` for your web integration.
+At Braze, you might find that you have multiple apps for the same platform across the various platform types that Braze supports.

+you can have multiple apps for the same platform and that there a

-App identifiers at Braze are when integrating the SDK and are also used to reference a specific app in API calls.
+App identifiers at Braze are used when integrating the SDK and are also used to reference a specific app in REST API calls.
 With the `app_id` you can do many things like pull data for a custom event that occurred for a particular app, retrieve uninstall stats, new user stats, DAU stats, and session start stats for a particular app.

 Sometimes, you may find you are prompted for an `app_id` but you are not working with an app, because it is a legacy field specific to a specific platform, you can "omit" this field by including any string of characters as a placeholder for this required parameter.
 For example, if we are trying to send an email object, an `app_id` is required, but because the channel is not associated with an app (iOS or Android) like Push or IAM is, we can "omit" this field by including placeholder text.